How to enable Hibernate on Windows 11

 8. Open Start.

-Quick tip: Once you clear the option from the Control Panel, it’ll no longer appear in the Power options menu.
-However, if you want to turn off the feature, you will have to use the “powercfg” tool.
+Quick tip: Once you clear the option from the Control Panel, it’ll no longer appear in the Power Options menu.
+However, if you want to disable the feature, you will need to use the “powercfg” tool.

-10. Type the following command to enable Hibernate on Windows 11 and press Enter:
+10. Type the following command to disable Hibernate on Windows 11 and press Enter:

 powercfg /hibernate off